 What is Canvas?
 Canvas is an online Learning Management System.

 What login do I use?
 You will be prompted to log into a Google account.
 That is normal and expected.
 (Canvas is tied to your WarriorMail, which is actually a Google account.)
 Use the username (lastnamefirstinitial####) and password provided to you, but be sure to include @warriormail.rlc.edu with your username.
 If you receive an error message, check to see if you are already logged in to your browser under a different Google account, perhaps a personal account.
 Log out of the account and refresh the page to try again.

 How and when will students be added to Canvas courses?
 Students will be added to Canvas courses about one week before classes begin.

 What help is there for students?

 • Help Link - The help link within Canvas provides several help options for students!
 Of course, the RLC Help Desk will provide assistance, but students also have 24/7 access to Canvas tech support and resources.

-• RLC Canvas Student Resource course coming soon!
-This course will be a resource course designed to provide help for any RLC student with Canvas.
+• The RLC Canvas Student Resource course is available on your Canvas dashboard!
+This course will be a resource course designed to provide help about Canvas for any RLC student

 What help is there for faculty?